apivideo/api.video-flutter-live-stream/README.md

 ### Installation

-Run the following command at the root of your project.
+Run the following command at the root of your project:

 ```shell
 flutter pub add apivideo_live_stream